JFK Website (0)

 Photographs, circa 1880-1972.
 Primarily 8” x 10” black-and-white prints.
 Images made by Boston Herald photographers and the Associated Press wire services, featuring John F. Kennedy and the Kennedy family at various events during his tenure as Congressman through his presidency.
 Also included are historic family photographs as well as images of Joh...

 White House Staff Files 1962-1965.
 Government official.
-Member, White House special projects staff (1961-1964); Executive Director, President's Advisory Committee on Narcotic and Drug Abuse (1963); Special Consultant to the President on Drug Abuse (1964-1965).
-Correspondence, planning and public relations materials, transcripts and records of meet...
+Member, White House special projects staff (1961-1964); Executive Director, President's Advisory Commission on Narcotic and Drug Abuse (1963); Special Consultant to the President on Drug Abuse (1964-1965).
+Correspondence, planning and public relations materials, transcripts and records of mee...

 Papers 1960-1968.
 Researcher.
 Responses to questionnaire that donor sent to prominent people asking whether they believed the findings of the Warren Commission.